Schmiddl99/BDT24-Team8-edu_insight/README.md

 * [x] setting up DuckDB
 * [x] connecting streamlit for user input and output
 * [ ] implementing document database like MongoDB for possible future exams
+* [ ] moving the Scikit-Learn ML-Algorithms to Apache Spark
 ## Usage

 ### Prerequisites